Academy Council & Register of Business Interests

 After leaving school I gained my A-levels and a History degree and trained to become a graphic artist, remaining in the printing industry until 2008 when I joined Education Diversity for five years supporting students who were being educated online at home and across their many centres, helping young people who for one reason or another were unable to learn in a traditional school setting.

-Being Senior IT Technician at Aspire, and with two children who seem to be fast approaching high school age, I have more than a passing interest in the education system and what I can do to positively influence it.
+Being Senior IT Technician at Aspire, and with two children of school age, I have more than a passing interest in the education system and what I can do to positively influence it.

 Governors are advised to include interests of both themselves and any member of their immediate family (including partners).